 WATER: The stream fills a cut, Swills and wave, A new start, gravel and laughter, tick tock on the rim – the two words on the sleeper are not visible.

 CONCEIVE: Stepping out, out of character, You interrogate, A chaos of bearings, Where is the unknown journeyman with his bag of fives, his measuring rod and chisel?
 Hand & Eye

 The Power of Social Media

-I have only seen two of them as the walk I was doing didn’t take in the whole of this path.
+I have only seen two of them.
 But of the ones I did see…yep powerful would do it for me.
 And haunting too.

 Saturday the 1st of Feb 2014: Fantastic update!

-Swindon local collection, who are slowly digitising all manner of photos and documents have today added photographs to their Flickr photostream of these sculptures being created and installed.
+Swindon local collection, have photographs on their Flickr photostream of these sculptures being created and installed.
 Just wonderful!